phronmophobic/blog/markdown/fastleannative.md

 There are multiple different FFI libraries.
 Separating the datafication of the API from the code generation allows clong to support multiple ffi libraries as targets.
 Additionally, many native libraries rely on conventions for correct usage.
 As an example, many libraries have a convention where all functions with "create" return a resource that needs to be freed.
 Since the API interface is available as data, generating code that correctly and consistently implements these conventions is easy.

 Clong currently supports code generators for JNA and dtype-next.
-The dtype-next library has an extensible FFI implementation that supports multiple ffi targets including Java's FFM, graalvm native-image, and JNA.
+The dtype-next library has an extensible FFI implementation that supports multiple ffi targets including Java's FFM, GraalVM native-image, and JNA.

 ##### Ergonomic wrappers

 Clong's code generation deals with basic datatypes that correspond to the data types found in the C ABI (eg. char, float, int, long, pointer, struct, etc).
-In most cases, an idiomatic clojure API will want to provide a higher level interface and deal with more ergonomic data types (eg. strings).
+In most cases, an idiomatic Clojure API will want to provide a higher level interface and deal with more ergonomic data types (eg. strings).
 It's tempting to want to implement the higher level API directly in the code that wraps the native functions.
 However, I've found that a much saner approach is to generate code that wraps the C API using a very direct approach and building the higher level API on top of it.

 # Thread Safety

 The JVM memory model does a lot of work to enforce a coherent memory model for building multi-threaded applications.
-The JDK does provide some guarantees for offheap memory (eg. [Arena](https://docs.oracle.com/en/java/javase/22/docs/api/java.base/java/lang/foreign/Arena.html)).
-However, these gaurantees do not apply to memory allocated by native libraries.
+The JDK does provide some guarantees for off-heap memory (eg. [Arena](https://docs.oracle.com/en/java/javase/22/docs/api/java.base/java/lang/foreign/Arena.html)).
+However, these guarantees do not apply to memory allocated by native libraries.
 Most native libraries use mutation pervasively and are not thread safe.
 Using native libraries safely in a multi-threaded context is currently beyond the scope of this reference.
 Good luck!